Kristen and Matthew

 Two years ago, we confirmed that I was not a cystic fibrosis carrier, and decided I would stop taking my oral contraceptive.
 We knew that 98% of men with cystic fibrosis were infertile and thought that if we got pregnant, it would be our miracle baby.

 We were referred by Matt’s lung transplant team to Dr. Robert Brannigan, a urologist at Northwestern Memorial Hospital, who diagnosed Matt with infertility secondary to cystic fibrosis and found out that the cost for his procedure alone was $7,800.

 Dr. Brannigan then referred us to Northwestern to further discuss in vitro fertilization.
-At this appointment, we were informed about the Life Foundation, as neither Matt nor I had fertility benefits through our insurance.
-After we received an IVF Life Grant through Northwestern Fertility & Reproductive Medicine, we were able to become pregnant!
+At this appointment, we were informed about the Coalition, as neither Matt nor I had fertility benefits through our insurance.
+After we received a grant, we were able to become pregnant!
 Rylan was born in July 2019.
 We are so very thankful for this grant and our little miracle!